JavaScript Journal: Journeying through JavaScript Callbacks - My Learning Experience

 greet("Joshua", sayGoodbye);

-In this example, we have a greet() function that takes a name parameter and a callback parameter.
-It logs a greeting message to the console and then executes the callback() function.
-We also have a sayGoodbye() function that logs a "Goodbye!" message.
+parameter.
+It logs a greeting message to the console and then executes the callback()

-When we call greet("Joshua", sayGoodbye), it will output:
+When we call greet("Joshua", sayGoodbye)

 Hello, Joshua!